KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq_tomcat.rst

            useradd -m tomcat
            passwd <password for the tomcat user>

 - Install the Tomcat using the Tomcat user.
-Remeber to define the TOMCAT_HOME variable.
+Remeber to define the ``TOMCAT_HOME`` variable.

    .. code-block:: bash
            :linenos:

            export TOMCAT_HOME=<path of the installation Tomcat root folder >

-- Be sure that the Tomcat uses the JDK 1.7 o 1.8: usually the Tomcat settings are defined in the TOMCAT_HOME/bin/setenv.sh file, therefore if the TOMCAT_HOME/bin/setenv.sh file does not exit, the user must create it and insert it in the content as shown below.
-Note that CATALINA_PID contains the ID of the Tomcat process and it kills the process if needed.
+- Be sure that the Tomcat uses the JDK 1.8: usually the Tomcat settings are defined in the ``TOMCAT_HOME/bin/setenv.sh`` file, therefore if the ``TOMCAT_HOME/bin/setenv.sh`` file does not exit, the user must create it and insert it in the content as shown below.
+Note that ``CATALINA_PID`` contains the ID of the Tomcat process and it kills the process if needed.

    .. code-block:: bash
            :linenos: